perice-pope/hangman/README.md

 **Hippie Hangman**

 Hangman is a classic game made for word-lovers.
-Test your vocabulary and spelling!
-Hippie hangman is centered around words used in exces in the 1960's.
+Test your vocabulary and spelling skills!
+Hippie Hangman is based on words & phrases used in media in the late 1960's.

 **Technology Used**